felixlaumon/kaggle-plankton/README.md

 ## TODO

 - [ ] Try weight norm
-- [ ] Find out misclassified error across sub-categories to determine if necessary to utilize tree structure -> Implement expert system
+- [X] Find out misclassified error across sub-categories to determine if necessary to utilize tree structure -> Implement expert system
 - [ ] Try batch norm again??
 - [ ] Pixel value jittering
+- [ ] Try ADAM instead of RMSprop
-- [ ] Embarrassingly parallelize transform?
+- [X] Embarrassingly parallelize transform - isn't faster
 - [ ] ipython upstart job doesn't work with DNN (probably because of path)
 - [X] Confusion matrix?
 - [X] See if more neurons is actually necessary (check if the filters are dead or not) - Neuron not dead probably could use more layers or wider nets?